gravitational/teleport/rfd/00xx-snowflake-support.md

       uri: "im12345.us-east-2.aws.snowflakecomputing.com"
 ```

-The next step would be to add teleport CA to the Snowflake user account. `tctl` could learn to export the required keys
+The next step would be to add the public part of Teleport's database CA to the Snowflake user account.
-in the same way as it does today for different databases (`tctl auth sign` command).
-The exported key must then be added
+`tctl` could learn to export the required keys in the same way as it does today for different databases
-to Snowflake by an administrator.
+(`tctl auth sign` command).
+The exported key must then be added to Snowflake by an administrator.
 The procedure of adding the key to Snowflake is described [here](https://docs.snowflake.com/en/user-guide/key-pair-auth.html#step-4-assign-the-public-key-to-a-snowflake-user).

 ### Database access support